JenieX/instagram--download-all-media/README.md

 - [Three seconds delay between each download](#download-delay)

 ## Why?
+### Not Browser Extension
+User scripts are sure limited, but easier to maintain, and fast to update.

 ### Experimental
 Instagram tends to make changes frequently, meaning this user script could break any time.
 And I'm yet to test it thoroughly.